gatsbyjs/gatsby-starter-default/src/contents/evolution.md

 However, minority folks also shared examples of how the low wages were causing harm, and this seemed to especially intersect with the experiences of women and immigrants.

-> “[When I responded to being offered a salary lowered after they saw in person I was black] I pointed out ‘I was born here - I’m not an immigrant.’
+> “[When I responded to being offered a salary lowered after they saw in person I was black and tried to find out where I was from] I pointed out ‘I was born here - I’m not an immigrant.’
 And she was surprised.
-[I told them] “What you are proposing is highly illegal because you assumed i wasn't from here - I really need a job but not that badly.“ – Minority participant
+[I told them] “What you are proposing is highly illegal because you assumed I wasn't from here - I really need a job but not that badly.“ – Minority participant

 > “I felt so lucky leaving college to get offered a job before I graduated.
 Yes, I would like money to pay rent.
 It did not cross my mind that I should or could negotiate.
 Even now [as a manager] I would struggle to advocate for myself.
 It's so easy to doubt yourself and to worry that even if you succeed and get a company to pay you, that is also going to cause them to have high expectations.
 Am I going to have to be absolutely amazing every minute of every day to justify this salary?”  – Minority participant